Cribl Search 4.17.0

 Lakehouse Engines for Faster, AI-Enabled Searches

-You can now ingest data directly into Cribl Search, store it in high-performance Lakehouse Engines, and run schema-aware, AI-assisted searches without routing through Cribl Stream.
+Ingest data directly into Cribl Search, store it in high-performance lakehouse engines, and run schema-aware, AI-assisted searches without routing through Cribl Stream.

-Data Explorer for Knowing Your Data Before You Search
+Data Explorer for Knowing Your Data Before Searching

-Inspect your Datasets before running a search.
-For Datasets stored in Lakehouse Engines, you can also look up available fields to craft more efficient queries.
+Use the data explorer to inspect your Datasets before running a search.
+For Datasets stored a lakehouse engine, you can also look up available fields to craft more efficient queries.

 Federated Search Evolution

-Federated Search is the new name for Cribl Search’s existing “search-in-place” capabilities: querying data where it lives, without needing to process it first.
+Federated search is how we refer to Cribl Search’s pre-existing “search-in-place” capabilities: querying data where it lives, without needing to process it first.

 Native Microsoft Azure Support

-Cribl Search can now execute federated searches directly in Azure, boosting query performance and reducing cross-cloud egress.
+Cribl Search can now execute federated searches on Azure, boosting query performance and reducing cross-cloud egress.

 You can also configure Azure Blob Storage Dataset Providers over Azure Private Link for secure, in-tenant connectivity.